DreamPolicy: A Unified World-model Policy for Scalable Humanoid Locomotion: Unified Policy for Cross-Terrain Humanoid Locomotion

-which encourages the policy to produce trajectories that align with the diffusion model's implicit knowledge of stable, adaptive locomotion.
-Compared to standard AMP \cite{peng2021amp} reward which relies on offline-sampled action sequences from fixed datasets, our method uniquely employs online inference conditioned on the robot's real-time state \(s_{t-K+1:t}\) to generate the sequence set \(\hat{s}_{t+1:t+H}^{(k)}\).
+which encourages the policy to produce trajectories that align with the diffusion model's implicit knowledge of stable, adaptive locomotion over the prediction horizon.
+The standard AMP \cite{peng2021amp} relies on offline-sampled action sequences from fixed datasets; our method uniquely employs online inference conditioned on the robot's real-time state \(s_{t-H+1:t}\) to generate the sequence set \(\hat{s}_{t+1:t+K}\).
 Therefore, a more powerful discriminator is trained on real-time policy trajectories and diffusion-filtered style samples.
-More details about the HMI-conditioned unified policy are provided in the Appendix \ref{sup:unified}.